Statement ↝ Use of Generative AI

 Reflection

 Overall, I thought this task was partly successful.
-The object became very compelling — it felt easy to involve everyone, all participants relayed that they found the task enjoyable.
+It felt easy to involve everyone, and all participants relayed that they found the task enjoyable.
 I was able to avoid talking entirely for the first part of the exercise, in which students correctly identified the laptop model and some components, though I helped later on to identify more obscure components.
+Participants only engaged with the first question, but used it as the basis for a thoughtful discussion.

 Drawing inspiration from one of my favourite websites, the Electrical Connector Identification Utility